 At Selina, we take your personal data seriously.
 This policy:

 We collect the information necessary to be able to assess whether you are eligible to use our product, to determine the terms corresponding to your risk profile and to deliver our product/services to you.
-The information we need to do this includes:
+We may collect, use, store and transfer different kinds of personal data about you which are grouped follows::

 We use your personal data to: